-On the heels of tragic wildfires, some California residents and business owners will face another crisis—getting wildfire coverage—and making sure it’s adequate and affordable.
+Following back-to-back years of tragic wildfires, some California residents and business owners will face another crisis—getting wildfire coverage—and making sure it’s adequate and affordable.
 As an insurer, agent, or broker, how do you rise to this challenge?
 The challenge of helping Californians rebuild and safeguard their homes and businesses, while protecting your own interests.
 There’s no doubt, insurance plays a key role in California's economy and resilience as wildfire risk continues to evolve.
-In August, California Governor, Jerry Brown, stated about fighting wildfires in California: “We’re in for a really rough ride...and we have to apply all our creativity to make the best of what is going to be an increasingly bad situation.”
-He knew—we all knew—there would be more fires in 2018.
-Little did we know that those fires would be “historic” again, or as Governor Brown recently declared, "This is not the new normal, this is the new abnormal."
+Last August, California Governor, Jerry Brown, stated about fighting wildfires in California: “We’re in for a really rough ride...and we have to apply all our creativity to make the best of what is going to be an increasingly bad situation.”

 Recent wildfires in Northern California, specifically in Napa and Sonoma counties, have sparked widespread devastation across the area to lives, homes, and businesses.
 Despite the fires still being active, and the numbers still being calculated, this event is already “the deadliest and most destructive series of wildfires in California history,” and among the worst in U.S. history.
 And with damages estimated between $3 billion and $6 billion (which could still rise), insurers may face another massive payout due to natural catastrophes in 2017.
 These devastating events are proof that data is the only line of defense for insurers.
 And, it’s more paramount than ever to gain a better understanding of how you can use data to better mitigate and underwrite wildfire risk going forward.